4D-Research-Lab/Archaeological-surfaces-to-volume/README.md

 5. Run the script
 6. Visualize and analyze the output

+#### Important notes!
+**Removal of generated objects**: The script uses specific names for the generated volumes.
+If the script is executed it checks if any objects with this name are present and removes them if they are.
+The names used are:
+- triangle_mesh_volume: for objects created with the object-oriented algorithm
+- cubic_volume: for objects created with the cuboid space-oriented algorithm
+- tetrahedron_volume: for objects created with the tetrahedra space-oriented algorithm Thus if you happen to have loaded objects in Blender with names that starts with any of the above names, they will be removed by the script.
+Also if you change the names of the generated objects they will not be removed by the script.

+**Exporting the PLY-file**: PLY-files are exported if the `export_ply_file` variable is set to True to the directory specified with the `path_to_file` variable.
+This is the path from the users home directory.
+This path has to be valid with directories that already exist on the user's file system.
+If not the script will fail and give an error.

+**Temporary storage file**: this file (`vol_gen_temp_storage.txt`) is always created in the home directory of the user.
+It will be removed if the script executes well, but will not when the script fails.
+If a file with this name already exists in the home directory it will be overwritten by the script and thus it would be best to remove or rename that file.

 ## User input
 In the main function (at the bottom of the script) the user can set some variables to create the output they want.
 Those variables are:
 - threshold: the minimum distance in centimeters between the meshes for it to be considered a significant distance, e.g. points with a distance shorter than threshold to the other mesh are considered not to be in between the meshes